Core Beliefs Worksheet

 - The future

-If available, the use of colored pencils is encouraged for the therapist to have a better idea of the affect of each drawing.
+If available, the use of colored pencils is encouraged.
+This can help the therapist have a better impression of the feelings and affect behind each drawing.
 This worksheet is great for individual, group and family counseling.